Vip3r-MC/X_Lime/README.md

   1.Enter the directory to where X_Lime is; eg cd Desktop/X_Lime

-  2.Install the python requirements:pip install -r requirements.txt
+  2.Install the python requirements:sudo pip install -r requirements.txt

-  3.Run config.py: python config.py
+  3.Run config.py:sudo python config.py

   4.You are done installing the python script to run: ./launch_xlime.py